Myitian/GameMapMerge/README.md

 # GameMapMerge
-Merge map images into one PNG.
+Merge map tile images into one PNG.

+There are 2 predefined type of map tiles.
+You can modify these definitions according to your needs.